 The peoples of both Israel and Palestine want and deserve a just peace.
 We support and encourage parties from all sides who put aside divisive rhetoric to work for a lasting resolution to the conflict.

 The long-running Israeli-Palestinian conflict has been one of The Elders’ top priorities since the group was founded.
-Twenty-five years after the Oslo agreements and many rounds of negotiations, real progress towards a lasting peace between Palestinians and Israelis remains elusive.
+More than two decades after the Oslo agreements and many rounds of negotiations, real progress towards a lasting peace between Palestinians and Israelis remains elusive.

 Given the far-reaching impact of the unresolved conflict and the power imbalance between the parties, The Elders believe the international community has a vital role to play in helping Israelis and Palestinians reach a lasting solution.
 They fully support the Arab Peace Initiative, originally proposed in 2002.
 This calls for normal, peaceful and secure relations between Israel and the Arab world, in return for Israeli withdrawal from Palestinian territory occupied since 1967, the establishment of a sovereign Palestinian state, and a just solution to the refugee problem.